-Student Name (Last, First):

-Highest Degree: (BS or MS)

-RQE Semester Requested (circle one e): Fall/Spring Year: 20

-Major concentration Area (See Sect ion 3.2.1.2):

-Minor concentration Area (See Sect tion 3.2.1.2):
+Student Name (Last, First): RCS ID: First Semester as PhD Student: Highest Degree: (BS or MS) RQE Semester Requested (circle one): Fall/Spring Year: 2 0 Major concentration Area (See Section 3.2.1.2): Minor concentration Area (See Section 3.2.1.2):

-Representative List of Papers (5):
+Representative List of Papers (3):

-conferences.
-RQE committee is not list, but rather will use it as an inc om mainstream archival journals or flagship required (and is unlikely) to choose from this dication of the general area of the student's ld jointly represent/cover a cohesive or closely
+Note: Papers should be chosen from mainstream archival journals or flagship conferences.
+RQE committee is not required (and is unlikely) to choose from this list, but rather will use it as an indication of the general area of the student's intended research.
+The papers should jointly represent/cover a cohesive or closely related research area/topic.

 [1]

 [2]

 [3]

-[4]

-[5]

 Student Name:

 Student Signature: Date:

 PhD Advisor Name:

 PhD Advisor Signature: Date: